projectNEWM/cardano-dapp-wallet-connector/README.md

 An error message returned from the Cardano wallet, if one exists.

+**`getSupportedWallets: () => Array<WalletInfo>`**

+Returns an array of "WalletInfo" objects for Cardano wallet browser extensions.

+The "WalletInfo" is an object with the following fields:

+- `id: string` String identifier for the wallet
+- `name: string` Display name for the wallet
+- `icon: string` Path to the icon file
+- `extensionUrl: string` Url for the wallet's browser extension
+- `websiteUrl: string` Url for the wallet's website
+- `isInstalled` `true` if the wallet browser extension has been installed

 ## Utils

 In order to allow the library functionality to be used outside of a component, the following